techidaily/site-fox-glue/source/_posts/updated-focused-frames-eliminating-jitterbugs-for-2024.md

 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/2115916/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+### In Pictures

+Anyone who takes pictures seriously will eventually face the problem of camera shake.
+This happens when the camera shakes during exposure due to the photographer pushing the shutter button or a shaky hand.
+This can result in blurry photos, but there are several ways to avoid it in most situations.
+Camera shake is one of the most common problems photographers and videographers face and is one of the easiest to fix.

 ### In Videos

 Videos are made up of individual frames, each capturing one moment in time.
 When your video contains a scene that moves from left to right, the frames that make up that scene move from left to right as well.
 If there's any movement in the frame except for horizontal movements, such as vertical movement caused by camera shake, you'll see it in every frame of your video.